henningM1r/gr_DCF77_Receiver/README.md

 + A Low Noise Amplifier (LNA) is not needed.
 + The decoder does __not__ consider the rare special cases of leap seconds.
 + Even a single lost bit during reception causes the synchronization of a full minute to fail.
 Additional resilience of the Decoder has __not__ been implemented yet.
++ The project provides the decoded DCF77 signal more or less in real-time, but it is probably _not_ accurate in terms of milliseconds.
++ The dedicated bits for leap seconds are detected, but the decoder does _not_ specifically act on it, yet.
++ Weather information (MeteoTime) is _not_ decoded since it is encrypted and commercially licensed, cf. https://www.meteotime.com/.
+The simulated encoder only provides random bits at bit positions 1 to 14.
-+ I'd like to acknowledge that I found some very useful inspiration in https://github.com/duggabe/gr-RTTY-basics on the bit detector.
++ I would like to _acknowledge_ that I found some very useful inspiration in https://github.com/duggabe/gr-RTTY-basics on the bit detector.